Dorsal Bunions (Hallux Rigidus, Hallux Limitus)

 For those joints in end stage destruction one of three options below may be required:

-- Joint implant: This is an option that is generally not as favorable when compared to fusion, since the pain can migrate to the 2nd toe area and the implant can wear out and require the need for future surgery.
+- Joint implant: This is an option that is generally not as favorable when compared to fusion, since the pain can migrate to the second toe area and the implant can wear out and require the need for future surgery.
+Revision surgery then becomes more difficult due to the loss of bone.

 - Arthroplasty (removing the joint): this is usually reserved for elderly patients who cannot risk prolonged periods of non-weightbearing after surgery.